acg/alangrow.com/content/blog/maximally-generative-letter-tiles.html.md

 For completeness, I wrote Python scripts that handle the 1-letter tile case (`lettergen1`).
 There are only 26 tiles to pick the 20 from, and you can see that both approaches arrive at the same result of 12,302 formable words.

 The 2-letter tile case (`lettergen2`) is another story.
 Maximum Letter Pair Frequency comes up with a tileset that generates 172 words, but Subtractive Minimum Damage does substantially better by finding a 292-word-generating tileset (1.7x better).
-You'll find the full lists of formable words at `{maxfreq,subtractive}/results2`.
+You'll find the full lists of formable words at `*/results2`.

 So according to Subtractive Minimum Damage, the optimal tileset is the following:

-<code class="chosen">ar,ca,co,de,di,ed,er,es,in,li,ng,nt,ra,re,ri,si,st,te,ti,ve</code>
+<code class="chosen" style="white-space: normal; overflow-wrap: break-word; padding: 0">ar,ca,co,de,di,ed,er,es,in,li,​ng,nt,ra,re,ri,si,st,te,ti,ve</code>

 It's also interesting to experiment with different tileset sizes.
 For instance, try `make -B NTILES=100`.
 You'll notice as `NTILES` gets larger, the `maxfreq` approach converges on the `subtractive` approach.
 This makes sense: they should agree for `NTILES=676` because there are no letter pair decisions to make.
 And in fact they should agree even earlier than that, since English [doesn't use all possible letter pairs](./how-many-consonant-pairs).